DeadmanXXXII/Clickjacking/README.md

 Lab Begins:

-One: find David Bombal on YouTube the link is in FreeU.txt find his Nethunter installation video and follow the steps. https://youtu.be/KxOGyuGq0Ts?si=a3Mdc-4VtLAgnFB1
+One: find David Bombal on YouTube the link is in Free education FreeU.txt find his Nethunter installation video and follow the steps. https://youtu.be/KxOGyuGq0Ts?si=a3Mdc-4VtLAgnFB1

 Two: My way